|

 work with them on Section 8 housing voucher implementation after ADAPT appeared

 at both his house in Virginia and HUD headquarters in D.C.
-While ADAPT waited for

 Jackson, the Democratic National Committee (DNC) handdelivered a statement from